 Mumbai Pav Bhaji is a popular street food in India.
 Pav are dinner rolls and bhaji is potatoes and other vegetables cooked with tomatoes and spices.
-It's super flavourful and an extremely easy to cook vegetarian recipe.
+It's super flavourful and an extremely easy-to-cook vegetarian recipe.
 Kids and adults love this dish, and it holds a special place in every Indian's heart.

 My kids love Pav Bhaji and it is among their favorite foods (along with Bhature and Pindi Chole.)
 I also make fresh homemade Eggless Ladi Pav/Burger Buns /dinner rolls to go with this.
-The most important difference between street style and homemade pav bhaji is that at home, quite a few vegetables are added and it has less of a spicy flavour.
+The most important difference between street style and homemade pav bhaji is that at home, quite a few vegetables are added and it has less of a spicy flavor.
 However, both are just awesome in taste.

 If your kids are picky eaters, then this is the best opportunity to feed them vegetables without them knowing.
 Hiding vegetables is super easy in this dish, and they will love it.

-Street style Pav Bhaji is traditionally made on a huge tawa/flat griddle.
-Since at home, we don't have that available, making it in an Instant pot or on a stove top is quite convenient.
+Street-style Pav Bhaji is traditionally made on a huge tawa/flat griddle.
+Since at home, we don't have that available, making it in an Instant Pot or on a stovetop is quite convenient.

 Tips for Making a Wonderful Pav Bhaji-

-- An important trick is to use at least a few basic vegetables like potatoes, cauliflower, carrots and peas.
+- An important trick is to use at least a few basic vegetables like potatoes, cauliflower, carrots, and peas.